kanboard/kanboard/doc/board-show-hide-columns.markdown

 ![Show a column](screenshots/show-column.png)

-To show again the column, click on the "plus icon".
+To show the column again, click on the "plus icon".